lainio/err2/README.md

 #### Error Stack Tracing

 The err2 offers optional stack tracing.
-It's automatic and optimized.
+It's *automatic* and *optimized*.

+<details>
+<summary>The example of the optimized call stack:</summary>

 Optimized means that the call stack is processed before output.
-That means that stack trace starts from where the actual error/panic is occurred, not where the error is caught.
+That means that stack trace *starts from where the actual error/panic is occurred*, not where the error or panic is caught.
 You don't need to search for the line where the pointer was nil or received an error.
-That line is in the first one you are seeing:
+That line is in the first one you are

-<details>
-<summary>The example of the optimized call stack:</summary>
+seeing:

 ```sh
 ---